charanrocky/MachineTest/README.md

 How to Run:

-open backend folder and add node server.js open frontend folder and add npm run dev
+open backend folder and add node server.js open frontend folder and add npm run dev in cmd